ruudra03/rock-paper-scissors/README.md

 #### Function _getComputerChoice_

 - Use **Math.floor** and **Math.random** methods to return a integer value of either 0, 1 or 2.
+- Display choice on the screen.

 ---

 ### Player

-The player chooses "Rock", "Paper" or "Scissors" for the current round.
+The player chooses "Rock", "Paper" or "Scissors" for the current round using buttons.

 #### Function _getPlayerChoice_

-- Use **promt** method to get user's input of 1, 2 or 3 for the current round.
+- Use event listeners to get user's input of "Rock", "Paper" or "Scissors" for the current round.

 ---